brandongregory/dndhelp/src/5e-character-creation/party-roles.md

 ---

-This is not official by any means, but here are common roles party members can fill.
-When thinking of the character you want to build, try to make sure you can adequately fill one battle role and one exploration role.
+When thinking about party composition in DnD 5e, there are common roles party members can fill.
+There are roles you can fill in combat and out of combat, and both are worth thinking about for your character.
 For instance, a Rogue is a good striker and infiltrator, easily falling into those two categories.
 Fighter abilities lean much more toward combat, but Fighters have some flexibility with their builds, allowing you to allocate stats and pick feats to fill an exploration role.

 <div markdown="1" class="contents">
 <strong>Contents</strong>